wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 3.0.5 =
+* Fixed "The key used to start a scan has expired." error and added data to help diagnose future issues like this.
+* Removed HTTPHeaders from wfHits table which was using a lot of disk space and not used much.
+* Removed limiting wfHits table size because it was unreliable.
+* We're now limiting wfHits to 20,000 rows and the rows are much smaller.
+About 2 to 8 megs.
+* Fixed bug that could have caused install routine to run repeatedly.
+* Fixed typo bug in blocking code that didn't have any impact but was sloppy.
+* Changed wfscan.php message when accessed directly to be more helpful.

 = 3.0.4 =
 * Detects if the Wordfence app (not scanner) is short on memory and requests more
 * Fixes an issue where scan breaks if all scanning options are disabled